-Concepts within Unit #3 Link to TEKS Success Criteria for this Concept Students can Competencies that will be graded in this unit Concept #1: Examples of Energy 3.8A Use evidence to identify different examples of energy in systems.
-Use evidence to identify how different examples of energy are present in everyday life in systems.
-Competency 3: Energy Concept #2: Speed and Mechanical Energy 3.8B Use evidence to explain the cause-and-effect relationship of speed and mechanical energy. competency 3.
-Energy
+Concepts within Unit #3 Success Criteria for this Concept Link to TEKS Students can Concept #1: Examples of Energy Use evidence to identify different examples of energy in systems.
+3.8A Use evidence to identify how different examples of energy are present in everyday life in systems.
+Concept #2: Speed and Mechanical Energy Use evidence to explain the cause-and-effect relationship of speed and 3.8B mechanical energy.